meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ---

 A different pointer at the correct quantity comes from the research on telomeres, which connects high &ldquo;omega-3 index&rdquo; with less telomere shortening.
-If you don&rsquo;t know about telomeres, in summary they&rsquo;re parts of us that shorten over time, and long telomeres mean long life.
+If you don&rsquo;t know about telomeres, in summary they&rsquo;re parts of each cell&rsquo;s DNA core that shortens over time.
+Once they&rsquo;re too short, they can no longer divide.
+Long telomeres mean long life.

-You can get your omega 3 index tested: it tells you what percentage of the fatty acids in your blood is omega-3.
+You can get your &ldquo;omega 3 index&rdquo; tested: it tells you what percentage of the fatty acids in your blood is omega-3.
 People in the USA/EU average 4%.
 It should be sitting at >8%, and probably be as high as possible (not heard of any negative effect).
 To achieve >8%, you typically need more than two &ldquo;servings&rdquo; of seafood per week, whatever &ldquo;serving&rdquo; means.
-Source: <https://web.archive.org/web/20170620091732/http://caloriesproper.com/omega-3-index/>
+Source of this reasoning: <https://web.archive.org/web/20170620091732/http://caloriesproper.com/omega-3-index/>

 It&rsquo;s likely that people report &ldquo;serving&rdquo; very differently, and many people eat lean fish and call it seafood.
-So if you make sure to choose wild oily fish, I guess two normal-size servings per week will suffice.
+So if you make sure to choose wild oily fish, I wager that two normal-size servings per week, whatever that means for you, will suffice.

-<a id="org34e1fc2"></a>

-## Creatine

-People commonly see creatine as a bodybuilder thing &#x2013; why would normal people need creatine?
-Actually, bodybuilders need it the least &#x2013; they&rsquo;re used to challenging their muscles to the maximum as it is, and I think this will produce the full MPS reaction (muscle protein synthesis).
-For people who don&rsquo;t exercise much, this could mean an extra kick whenever they do lift something, and more energy to make the decision *to lift it* in the first place.

-Creatine is a naturally occurring substance &#x2013; about half of your creatine is produced inside your body, the other half is provided from meat, eggs and fish.

-What it does is sit in your muscle, just like glycogen, ready to provide energy.
-It&rsquo;s a straightforward job.
-A difference from glycogen in strenuous exercise is that creatine gets used up almost immediately and recharges for the next set &#x2013; for a given set, a tiny portion of the energy comes from creatine.
-That may be because strenuous exercise is strenuous, it uses lots of energy all at once.

-Often, people who eat animals feel no effect taking additional creatine as a supplement, but it is a common story that vegans experience a significant difference: everything from moving to thinking becomes easier.

 <a id="orgae29db2"></a>